Projections, Furstenberg sets, and the $ABC$ sum-product problem: Projections of regular sets

 Unwrapping the notation, we have $x \in H_{\theta,\mathrm{loc}}(K,\sigma,\delta,\rho)$ if and only if there exist radii $r= r_{x},R = R_{x} \in [\delta,8]$ satisfying $r \leq \rho R$ and with the property

 (The constants "$4,8$" are a little arbitrary, but it turns out useful to keep here constants somewhat bigger than "$1$".)
-The definition of $H_{\theta,\mathrm{loc}}(K,\sigma,\delta,\rho)$ is mainly useful if $\rho$ is somewhat comparable to "$\delta$", so the ratio $R/r$ is fairly large for any admissible $r,R$ (without this requirement, the local high multiplicity set can easily be "everything").
+The definition of $H_{\theta,\mathrm{loc}}(K,\sigma,\delta,\rho)$ is mainly useful if $\rho\ge\delta^{\e}$ for some small fixed $\e$, so the ratio $R/r$ is fairly large for any admissible $r,R$ (without this requirement, the local high multiplicity set can easily be "everything").
 Perhaps another helpful observation is that if $\rho \leq \delta/8$, then

 Indeed, the only possible radii $\delta \leq r \leq R \leq 8$ satisfying $r \leq \rho R$ are $(r,R) = (\delta,8)$.
 On the other hand, if $\rho \gg \delta$, then the set $H_{\theta,\mathrm{loc}}(K,\sigma,\delta,\rho)$ is \emph{a priori} much larger than $H_{\theta}(K,\delta^{-\sigma},[\delta,8])$.
 This motivates the next theorem.